MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-answers-faq.md

 ### Will GPT Answers work as well using languages other than  English?

-GPT Answers only supports English.
+The system only supports English.
 Inaccurate responses may be returned when users converse with the system in languages other than English.

 ## Privacy